sergio-sastre/ComposablePreviewScanner/README.md

 }
 ```
 > [!WARNING]
-> You'll have to ensure that the file is generated before running the screenshot tests and it is up to date.
+> You'll have to ensure that the file is already generated before running the screenshot tests.
+You'll also need to keep it up to date.

 ## JVM Screenshot Tests